bienflorencia/NaturalistaUY/Visualizations/README.md

-# Analyses of iNaturalist data for Uruguay
+# Visuals for NaturalistaUY data
 Find here some scripts for the analysis of [NaturalistaUY](https://naturalista.uy) data.